-Jointly organized by the School of Architecture and the Department of Geography and Resource Management, URSP not just teaches students urban development theories but also equip them with skills, techniques and abilities to appreciate the importance of aesthetics in directing urban development towards a sustainable future.
+Jointly organised by the School of Architecture and the Department of Geography and Resource Management, URSP not only teaches students urban development theories but also equips them with skills, techniques, and abilities to appreciate the importance of aesthetics in directing urban development towards a sustainable future.

-URSP is dedicated to widening its students’ perspectives with experiential learning such as interning in professional practices including urban planning and environmental protection practices.
-These real-life experiences offer students opportunities to explore their potential career pathways and prepare themselves for their capstone theses/projects.
+URSP is dedicated to widening its students’ perspectives through experiential learning, such as interning in professional practices ranging from urban planning to environmental protection.
+These real-life experiences offer students opportunities to explore potential career pathways and identify topics for their capstone theses or projects.
 In 2016–17, the East Asia Community Engagement Committee of Ove Arup & Partners Hong Kong Limited (Arup) established the Arup Scholarship for senior URSP students.
-There will be one award each academic year, comprising a scholarship of HK$15,000 and an eight-week paid full-time summer internship with Arup.
+One award is given each academic year, comprising a scholarship of HK$15,000 and an eight-week paid full-time summer internship with Arup.

-Solutions originate from detailed observation and place-based knowledge.
-In a highly-specialized world, an integrated understanding of fragmented issues helps us develop sharp analytical and problem solving skills.
+Sustainable solutions often originate from detailed observations and place-based knowledge.
+In a highly specialised world, an integrated understanding of fragmented issues helps us to develop sharp analytical and problem-solving skills.
 ‘After all, urban issues are often wicked problems demanding creative and out-of-the-box solutions.
-The knowledge and skills acquired in the interdisciplinary programme will allow students to be marketable in the public, private and third sectors,’ said Professor Ng.
+The knowledge and skills acquired in this interdisciplinary programme allow students to be marketable in the public, private, and civic sectors,’ said Prof. Ng.

 Published: Summer 2017